Marj Dusay: Daytime

-Personal life
+Personal life and death

 In 1955, she married John Dusay, a physician.
 They had a son, Randy, and a daughter, Debra, who is an actress.
 The marriage ended in divorce in 1962.
 In 1967, she married Thomas Perine, who died in 1987.
 Randy Dusay died in 1993 from AIDS.

 Beginning in 1984, Dusay sponsored the Marj Dusay Celebrity Golf Tournament in Russell, Kansas.
 The event was designated as a fundraiser for the Kansas Child Abuse Prevention Centers and for establishing a statewide hotline.

 On January 28, 2020, Dusay died at age 83 in Manhattan, New York.